farhiongit/message-in-the-bottle/README.md

 #### Resources management

 Messages are *passed by value* between the senders and receivers: when a message is sent in or received from a bottle, it is *copied*.
-This guarantees thread-safeness and independence between the sender thread and the receiver thread.
+This guarantees thread-safety and independence between the sender thread and the receiver thread.

   - whatever the changes made by the sender on a message *after it was sent*, it will not affect the message received by the receiver: the received message is an exact copy of the message as it was at the moment it was sent.